kermitt2/delft/Readme.md

 ```

-If you have trained the model with ELMo, you need to indicate to use ELMo-based model when annotating with the paramter `--use-ELMo` (note that the runtime impact is important as compared to traditional embeddings):
+If you have trained the model with ELMo, you need to indicate to use ELMo-based model when annotating with the parameter `--use-ELMo` (note that the runtime impact is important as compared to traditional embeddings):

 > python3 nerTagger.py --dataset-type conll2003 --use-ELMo tag

 ##### French model (based on Le Monde corpus)

 Note that Le Monde corpus is subject to copyrights and is limited to research usage only.
 This is the default French model, so it will be used by simply indicating the language as parameter: `--lang fr`, but you can also indicate explicitly the dataset with `--dataset-type lemonde`.

 Similarly as before, for training and evaluating use: